TopoX84/SecureIPT/README.md

 sudo iptables -A INPUT -p udp -j DROP sudo iptables -A OUTPUT -p udp -j DROP
 ```
-By now you should be catching on and be able to see that this will only let UDP traffic go to your DNS Server, And we just black hole anything else.
-You can further lock this down by changing some BIND settings (Not covered here)
+We are creating an INPUT rule.
+The rule only applys to UDP packets.
+The rule only applys to Port 53 (DNS)
+We accept UDP packets go to the DNS server.
+We accept UDP packets coming from the DNS server.
+We DROP anything else.